 One does not want to be found wanting as one asks: “How close are we to the return of our Lord and Savior, Yeshua Ha’Mashiach?”

-Many scholars, pastors, lay people, and others explain this to mean that Yeshua wishes you were either for him or against him, that you are “on fire” for him, or giving him a “cold shoulder”, that you would choose either to be holy or unholy, that you would choose good or evil.
+Many scholars, pastors, lay people, and others explain this to mean that Yeshua wishes you were either for him or against him, that you are “on fire” for him, or giving him a “cold shoulder”, that you would choose one or the other and he is okay with either position.
+That is tantamount to saying that Yeshua is okay whether you would choose either to be holy or unholy, that you would choose good or evil.
+What an unadulterated load of dung!

 One cannot use modern English idioms of the words hot and cold to interpret 2000 year old Hebrew statements written in Greek!
 To do so is to show a blatant ignorance of proper biblical exegesis.

+Does scripture indicate that one can be either holy or unholy, that you can be good or be evil; and Yahweh is okay with either position?
+I say no way.
+The commandments say no way.
 Never, ever, does Yahweh desire or encourage us to choose against good and choose evil, to chose against Yahweh and choose Satan.
 Scripture is loaded with passages that encourage us to be holy, to be set apart, to separate ourselves from worldly things and choose the things of heaven.
+Interpreting hot and cold as opposites, or antonyms, is without doubt, a blatant misinterpretation of the message to the Laodiceans.

 Yahweh/Yeshua changes not – he is the same yesterday, today, and tomorrow.
 Yahweh/Yeshua does not change his tune in this passage and thereby contradict the rest of his scripture.